Download Adobe Acrobat Reader

 Students entering SDSU as freshmen are required to complete coursework in composition, mathematics, oral communication, and critical thinking in a specific order.
 These enrollment requirements are enforced by the registration system.
 For more information, refer to the Major Academic Plan (MAP) at http://www.sdsu.edu/mymap.

 Late Registration.
 Late registration is allowed during the schedule adjustment period each semester.
-Students wishing to register late must pay registration fees plus a $25.00 late fee before 4 p.m. on the 12th class day of the semester.
+Students wishing to register late must pay registration fees plus a $25.00 late fee before 3:30 p.m. on the 10th class day of the semester.
 After receiving an add code from the instructor of the course the student wants to add, the student must access the SDSU WebPortal to officially register.
-The last day to add classes is 6 p.m. on the 12th day of the semester.
+The last day to add/ drop classes is 11:59 p.m. on the 10th day of the semester.
+Summer deadlines will vary by session.
+Consult the Class Schedule for specific dates.

 Schedule Adjustment Policy.
-The schedule adjustment period allows you to drop a course, add course, withdraw from the university, and change the grading basis of a course.
-The deadline to DROP a class is the at 6 p.m. on the 10th day of the term.
-The deadline to ADD a class, change grading basis or withdraw from the university is at 6 p.m. on the 12th day of the term.
-You are not allowed to make any schedule adjustments after these deadlines and are responsible for knowing the current semester dates for these deadlines, which can be found on the academic calendar.
+The schedule adjustment period allows you to drop a course, add a course, withdraw from the university, and change the grading basis of a course.
+The schedule adjustment deadline is at 11:59 p.m. on the 10th day of the term.
+You are not allowed to make any schedule adjustments after this deadline and are responsible for knowing the current semester’s date for this deadline, which can be found on the academic calendar and the Class Schedule registration notice.
+Summer deadlines will vary by session.
+Consult the Class Schedule for specific dates.

 Students register for the EPT and/or ELM through the Student Testing, Assessment and Research Office.
 Questions about test dates and registration materials may be addressed to the Prospective Student Center.

-- A score of 550 or above on the critical reading section of the College Board SAT Reasoning test taken April 1995 or later.
+- A score of 500 or above on the critical reading section of the College Board SAT Reasoning Test.

-- A score of 680 or above on the College Board SAT writing section.
+- A score of 22 or above on the American College Testing (ACT) English Test.

-- A score of 3, 4, or 5 on either the Language and Composition or the Literature and Composition examination of the College Board Advanced Placement program.
+- A score of 3 or above on either the Language and Composition or Composition and Literature examination of the College Board Scholastic Advanced Placement Program.

 - A score of 4-7 on the Higher Level English A1 International Baccalaureate examination.

-- Completion and transfer of a course that satisfies the CSU General Education-Breadth or Intersegmental General Education Transfer Curriculum (IGETC) composition or critical thinking requirement, provided this course was completed with a grade of C or better.
+- Completion and transfer to CSU of the credits for a college course that satisfies the CSU General Education requirement in English Composition, provided such a course was completed with a grade of C or better.

-- A score of 550 or above on the mathematics section of the College Board SAT or on the College Board SAT Subject Tests-Mathematics Tests Level I, IC (Calculator), II, or IIC (Calculator).
+- A score of 550 or above on the mathematics section of the College Board SAT Reasoning Test.

-- A score of 3 or above on the College Board Advanced Placement Calculus examination (AB or BC) or Statistics examination.
+- A score of 3 or above on the College Board Advanced Placement Statistics examination.

-- Completion and transfer of a course that satisfies the CSU General Education-Breadth or the Intersegmental General Education Transfer Curriculum (IGETC) quantitative reasoning requirement, provided the course was completed with a grade of C or better.
+- Completion and transfer to CSU of a college course that satisfies the requirement in Quantitative Reasoning, provided such a course was completed with a grade of C or better.

-University requirements for establishing residency are independent from those of other types of residency, such as for tax purposes, or other state or institutional residency.
-These regulations were promulgated not to determine whether a student is a resident or nonresident of California, but rather to determine whether a student should pay university fees on an in-state or out-of-state basis.
-A resident for tuition purposes is someone who meets the requirements set forth in the Uniform Student Residence Requirements.
-These laws governing residence for tuition purposes at the California State University are California Education Code sections 68000-68090, 68120-68134, and 89705-89707.5, and California Code of Regulations, Title 5, Subchapter 5, Article 4, sections 41900-41916.
-This material can be viewed on the Internet by accessing the California State University's Web site at http://www.calstate.edu/GC/resources.shtml.
+University requirements for establishing residency for tuition purposes are independent from those of other types of residency, such as for tax purposes, or other state or institutional residency.
+These regulations were promulgated not to determine whether a student is a resident or nonresident of California, but rather to determine whether a student should pay tuition on an in-state or out-of-state basis.
+A resident for tuition purposes is someone who meets the requirements set forth in the Uniform Student Residency Requirements.
+These laws governing residency for tuition purposes at the California State University (CSU) are California Education Code sections 68000-68085, 68120-68134, and 89705-89707.5, and California Code of Regulations, Title 5, Subchapter 5, Article 4, sections 41900-41916.
+This material can be viewed on the Internet by accessing the CSU website at http://www.calstate.edu/ GC/resources.shtml.

-The Office of Admissions is responsible for determining the residence status of all new and returning students based on the Application for Admission and the Residency Questionnaire.
-The Office of the Registrar determines residence status for currently enrolled students using the Reclassification Request Form, and, as necessary, other evidence furnished by the student.
-A student who fails to submit adequate information to establish eligibility for resident classification will be classified as a nonresident.
+The Office of Admissions is responsible for determining the residency status of all new and returning students based on the Application for Admission and the Residency Questionnaire.
+The Office of the Registrar determines residency status for currently enrolled students using the Reclassification Request Form, and, as necessary, other evidence furnished by the student.
+A student who fails to submit adequate information to establish eligibility for resident classification will be Classified as a nonresident.

-Generally, establishing California residence for tuition purposes requires a combination of physical presence and intent to remain indefinitely.
-An adult who, at least one full year prior to the residence determination date for the term in which enrollment is contemplated, can demonstrate both physical presence in the state combined with evidence of intent to remain in California indefinitely may establish California residence for tuition purposes.
-A minor normally derives residence from the parent(s) they reside with or most recently resided with.
+Generally, establishing California residency for tuition purposes requires a combination of physical presence and intent to remain indefinitely.
+An adult who, at least one full year prior to the residency determination date for the term in which enrollment is contemplated, can demonstrate both physical presence in the state combined with evidence of intent to remain in California indefinitely may establish California residency for tuition purposes.
+A minor normally derives residency from the parent(s) they reside with or most recently resided with.

 Evidence demonstrating intent may vary from case to case but will include, and is not limited to, the absence of residential ties to any other state, California voter registration and voting in California elections, maintaining California vehicle registration and driver’s license, maintaining active California bank accounts, filing California income tax returns and listing a California address on federal tax returns, owning residential property or occupying or renting an apartment where permanent belongings are kept, maintaining active memberships in California professional or social organizations, and maintaining a permanent military address and home of record in California.